electricimp/AWSCloudWatchLogs/README.md

 # AWSCloudWatchLogs

-You can use Amazon CloudWatch Logs to monitor, store, and access your log files from Amazon Elastic Compute Cloud (Amazon EC2) instances, AWS CloudTrail, and other sources.
+You can use [Amazon CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/Welcome.html) to monitor, store, and access your log files from Amazon Elastic Compute Cloud (Amazon EC2) instances, AWS CloudTrail, and other sources.
 You can then retrieve the associated log data from CloudWatch Logs.
 This class can be used to perform Cloud Watch log actions via an Electric Imp.

+**Note: The AWSCloudWatchLogs library uses [AWSRequestV4](https://github.com/electricimp/AWSRequestV4/) for all requests.
+Therefor the AWSRequestV4 must also be included in your agent code.**

-To add this library to your model, add the following lines to the top of your agent code:
+**To add this library copy and paste the following lines to the top of your agent code:**

 ```
 #require "AWSRequestV4.class.nut:1.0.2"
 #require "AWSCloudWatchLogs.lib.nut:1.0.0"
 ```

-**Note: [AWSRequestV4](https://github.com/electricimp/AWSRequestV4/) must be loaded.**

-## Class Methods
+## Class Usage

 ### constructor(region, accessKeyId, secretAccessKey)
 All parameters are strings.
 Access keys can be generated with IAM.